flc-main/jde-technical/README.md

 ## Objectives

-You will build a small data pipeline and analytics dataset using Python and SQL.
+You will build a small data pipeline and analytics dataset view.

 The goal of this exercise is to evaluate your ability to: